University of Northern British Columbia Apply Today

 ANTH 206-3 Ethnography in Northern British Columbia

-Any First Nations Culture Level 1 course or any First Nations Language Level 1 course.
+Any one course from the series of First Nations Culture or First Nations Language Courses.

 Nine credit hours of First Nations Studies at any level approved by the Chair of First Nations Studies.